ethersync/ethersync/book/src/shared-notes.md

 ## Tracking edits over time

-To keep track of edits over time, you can use the `bookmark` and `diff` subcommands.
+To keep track of edits over time, we recommend you use a version control system like Git, see the [Working with Git](git-integration.md) section.

-`teamtype bookmark` will remember the current directory contents, so that you can compare to that state later.
-You can run this before connecting to your peer, for example, so that you can see which changes the peer introduced.

-`teamtype diff --tool <tool>` will create snapshots of the bookmark and the current state and opens a diff-viewer of your choice to compare them.
-A good graphical diff viewer is [meld](https://meldmerge.org/).